How Growing Up In Poverty Rewires A Child’s Developing Brain

-“You see it in study after study — children from poorer families tend to score one standard deviation below the mean on academic measures when tested against their peers,” says Suzanne Houston, a researcher at the University of Southern California (USC).
+“You see it in study after study — children from poorer families tend to score one standard deviation below the mean on academic measures when tested against their peers,” says Suzanne Houston, a researcher at the University of Southern California.
 “But it’s hard to understand fully why that may be.”

 To date, it’s been difficult for researchers to suss out exactly why or how these observed differences in academic performance came to be.
-Houston says that children from lower SES backgrounds may be exposed to a variety of factors that may get in the way of learning: more stress, less quality time with parents, fewer opportunities for educational enrichment, poor nutrition, and less sleep, just to name a few.
-The average low-income home has one book in the house; the average higher-income home has 54.
-Before kindergarten, a child in a low-income home is exposed to 13 million words and 25 hours of one-on-one reading time; in a higher income home, it’s 45 million words and somewhere between 1000-1700 hours.
-In trying to better understand how those factors may be linked to academic performance, Houston and colleagues have looked to the brain.
+Houston says that children from lower SES backgrounds may be exposed to a variety of factors that can get in the way of learning: more stress, less quality time with parents, fewer opportunities for educational enrichment, poor nutrition, and less sleep, just to name a few.

 “We saw that higher parent education levels were associated with a smaller amygdala, whereas higher income was associated with greater volume in the hippocampus.
 So different income and education levels seem to have different effects on the brain,” she says.
 “These different factors are likely influencing how children learn in different ways.”

-“This part of the brain is involved with coordinating executive function,” says Avants.
+“This part of the brain is involved with coordinating executive function,” Avants says.
 “Historically, studies have shown that language and executive function areas are particularly susceptible to being compromised by lower SES environments.
 But what we’re also seeing now is that these differences are really only in the very low SES environments.
-It’s not your middle class or even your lower middle class type child that is really suffering.”
+It’s not your middle-class or even your lower-middle-class type child that is really suffering.”

-The solutions are easy to pinpoint, though likely a challenge to address for families who are struggling.
-Researchers say that regularly reading and talking to children from a very young age introduces them to both spoken and written language.
-Reducing stress at home is important—young children need a stable environment that’s warm and nurturing.
+The solutions are easy to pinpoint but can be challenging for struggling families to address.
+Researchers say that regularly reading and talking to children from a young age introduces them to both spoken and written language.
+Reducing stress at home is important; young children need a stable environment that’s warm and nurturing.
 Meeting both the physical and emotional needs of children is crucial because it guides healthy brain development.
-And of course good nutrition and regular physical exercise are important, too.
+And, of course, good nutrition and regular physical exercise are important too.
 Taken together, both Houston and Avants argue, these types of approaches help make sure that children’s brains are primed and ready to learn.

-“The most important thing here is that the message should not be, ‘Oh, this child is low SES and is therefore doomed to always be on a bad track.’
-What we’re saying is there are some immediate things that people can do that will mediate some of those differences we see due to SES — things we can do to help kids do much, much better academically as they are learning to read and beyond,” says Houston.
+“The most important thing here is that the message should not be ‘Oh, this child is low SES and is therefore doomed to always be on a bad track.’
+What we’re saying is there are some immediate things that people can do that will mediate some of those differences we see due to SES — things we can do to help kids do much, much better academically as they are learning to read and beyond,” Houston says.